spacetelescope/webbpsf/docs/index.rst

 JWST instruments using that library (:py:mod:`WebbPSF <webbpsf>`).
 This documentation explains the programming interfaces and graphical user interface, and provides usage examples for each.

+.. admonition:: Quickstart IPython Notebook

+       This documentation is complemented by an `IPython Notebook format quickstart tutorial <http://nbviewer.ipython.org/github/mperrin/webbpsf/blob/master/WebbPSF_tutorial.ipynb>`_.

+       Downloading and running that notebook is a great way to get started using WebbPSF.
+The documentation following here provides greater details on the algorithms and API.

 .. note::